Reluctant EU shifts course towards sanctions on Ukraine

 In a sign that the EU has not abandoned those aims, even if officials quietly wonder whether the strategy remains valid, Van Rompuy, the European Council president, said the offer of association made to Ukraine was still on the table.

-"The European Union is willing to continue supporting Ukraine in its efforts to reform and modernize the country in order to strengthen democracy and economic welfare," he said.
+"The European Union is willing to continue supporting Ukraine in its efforts to reform and modernise the country in order to strengthen democracy and economic welfare," he said.

 (Reporting by Adrian Croft, Robin Emmott, Martin Santa, Barbara Lewis and Luke Baker; editing by Giles Elgood and Will Waterman)